google/pyglove/examples/automl/mnist/README.md

 scenarios:

 * **Passing a search space of hyper-parameters**:
-This is the option for most ML practioners who already have a codebase that trains a single model by passing the hyper-parameters from the top.
+This is the option for most ML practitioners who already have a codebase that trains a single model by passing the hyper-parameters from the top.
 By symbolizing the top-level function using functor, search can be enabled on an existing codebase with a few lines of code.
-This option is illustrated in [mnist_tune_hparams.py](https://github.com/google/pyglove/examples/automl/mnist/mnist_tune_hparams.py)
+This option is illustrated in [mnist_tune_hparams.py](https://github.com/google/pyglove/tree/main/examples/automl/mnist/mnist_tune_hparams.py)

 * **Define-by-run search space definition**:
 This option is for codebases whose hyper-parameters are not centrally managed (e.g. specified within a function without passing from the function argument).
 Therefore, users want to directly modify the code (e.g. function definitions) to convert it into a search space.
-This option is the least flexibile but has the smallest cost to get started with, illustrated in [mnist_tune_eagerly.py](https://github.com/google/pyglove/examples/automl/mnist/mnist_tune_eagerly.py)
+This option is the least flexible but has the smallest cost to get started with, illustrated in [mnist_tune_eagerly.py](https://github.com/google/pyglove/tree/main/examples/automl/mnist/mnist_tune_eagerly.py)

 * **Search space as a composition of symbolic objects**:
 This is the most flexible and powerful option, which works well for software systems that are already compositional (e.g. Keras layers).
 Within a hierarchical composition, nodes are not only searchable, but also rewrittable into different components or search spaces.
-This option is recommended for new systems built for maximum flexiblity.
-This option is illustrated in [mnist_tune.py](https://github.com/google/pyglove/examples/automl/mnist/mnist_tune.py)
+This option is recommended for new systems built for maximum flexibility.
+This option is illustrated in [mnist_tune.py](https://github.com/google/pyglove/tree/main/examples/automl/mnist/mnist_tune.py)

 ## Option 1: Passing a search space of hyper-parameters